BlueSeaStudios/renaming-a-react-native-project/README.md

 # Renaming a React Native project
-Describes the steps needed to rename a React Native project
+Describes the steps needed to rename a React Native project.
+Pull requests welcome!

 # Steps